-During the latter part of the Fall Semester, first-year students will select an elective for the Spring Semester.
-The elective will be taken in addition to the required first-year Spring Semester courses (discussed above at 2.1).
-In November, you will receive a scheduling form in your hang-file or by email asking you to indicate your first and second choice for an elective.
+During the latter part of the Fall Semester, first-year students will select two electives for the Spring Semester.
+The two mandatory electives will be taken in addition to the required first-year Spring Semester courses (discussed above at 2.1).
+In November, you will receive a scheduling form by email asking you to indicate your two elective choices.
 On this scheduling form, you will also have the opportunity to indicate whether you have any extraordinary scheduling needs.
 Based on these forms, the Law School will determine second semester schedules and will advise you on when and how to register for your first-year Spring Semester courses.

 Important Note: In early November, first-years may receive an email from the University assigning a registration time for your Spring Semester courses.
 Please disregard the registration date on the email, as you will not be able to register until the Law School sets your schedule.
 As stated above, the Law School will let you know about when and how to register for your Spring Semester courses.

 If you have trouble managing the online enrollment system, the UW Registrar has a series of Demo & Tutorial videos that show how to enroll and to use the Course Guide.